lessthanoptimal/PyBoof/change.md

+### Version 0.35

+- Updated for latest BoofCV
+- TODO Detect black polygons and ellipses

 ### Version 0.34

 - Updated for latest BoofCV
 - More informative error message when py4j copy not implemented.
 Thanks lijingpeng for the bug report.
 - Added Hough Line detector for Gradient images
-- TODO Detect black polygons and ellipses

 ### Version 0.33.1